ThinkEQ/assembly-solutions-ltd/src/pages/product/battery-hv-cables.md

         As all our cable assembly operators are fully qualified to IPC A-620, you can expect the highest level of quality, alongside the level of service you would expect from a family-run business.

-        **Visit our world-class manufacturing factory of Cable Assemblies.**

         **Discover what sets ASL apart**